Tuition and Aid

 Students are generally awarded grants based on financial need or a specific talent.
 Like scholarships, grants are a great way to finance a college education.
 Connect with your admission counselor for information about grants from the following sources:

 - Xavier University

-Undergraduate students who demonstrate need, according to the Federal Need Analysis Methodology, may qualify for a Federal Direct Subsidized Loan.
-The federal government pays the interest on the Direct Subsidized Loan while the student is enrolled at least half-time.
+Undergraduate students who demonstrate need according to the Federal Need Analysis Methodology may qualify for a Federal Direct Subsidized Loan.
+The federal government pays the interest on the Direct Subsidized Loan while the student is enrolled at least half-time and during the six-month grace period before the student enters repayment on the loan.
 A student who does not qualify for a Direct Subsidized Loan may be eligible for a Direct Unsubsidized Loan.
 Connect with your admission counselor for more information.

 The Office of Student Financial Services will help you with all things financial aid.
 Everyone who reaches out, no matter the level of need, is connected with an expert to help with scholarships, grants, loans, work-study and more.

 Veteran and military affiliated students may be eligible for benefits through both the Federal and State Departments of Veterans Affairs.
 Visit the Veteran and Military Family Center’s Financial Aid page to learn more.